awslabs/aws-sap-automation/ssm_sap/README.md

-# SSM for SAP Registration
+# AWS Systems Manager for SAP Registration

-Registers SAP HANA database and/or SAP ABAP Application Server **single-node** deployments as part of Launch Wizard for SAP (LW4SAP) with [AWS Systems Manager for SAP](https://docs.aws.amazon.com/ssm-sap/latest/userguide/get-started.html).
+Registers SAP HANA database and/or SAP ABAP Application Server **single-node** deployments as part of Launch Wizard for SAP (LW4SAP) with [AWS Systems Manager for SAP](https://docs.aws.amazon.com/ssm-sap/latest/userguide/get-started.html) (SSM4SAP).

 ## Prerequisites (Once only)

 - Attach the **AWSSystemsManagerForSAPFullAccess** policy to role **AmazonEC2RoleForLaunchWizard**
 - Create and attach the provided [IAM Policy](iam_policy.json) to role **AmazonEC2RoleForLaunchWizard**

-## New AWS Launch Wizard for SAP deployments:
+## New LW4SAP deployments:

 In AWS Launch Wizard for SAP, proceed to **Configure deployment model**.
 In section **Post-deployment configuration script**, choose the following Amazon S3 URL as script location: